Steel vs Wood: whats the difference between them?

 The Detailed version

-People are often surprised to learn that Metal Sheds are considerably less expensive than wooden sheds.
-Typically Metal Sheds come in at about half the price of a wooden one.
+People are often surprised to learn that Steel Sheds are considerably less expensive than wooden sheds.
+Typically Steel Sheds come in at about half the price of a wooden one.
 As the size of the shed increases, a metal shed can be a third of the cost of it’s wooden equivalent.

-If you’re looking for a hassle-free shed, you probably won’t get less hands-off than a Metal Shed.
+If you’re looking for a hassle-free shed, you probably won’t get less hands-off than a steel garden Shed.
 Once it’s up in the garden, it’s good to go.
-We offer an 18-year Rust Perforation Warranty on all our Metal Sheds – so that should give you an indication of how well built and robust they are.
+You will need to clear the gutters every now-and-then and treat scratches as soon as they occur, but otherwise they’re hassle-free.
+We offer an 18-year Rust Perforation Warranty on all our Classic Range of steel sheds too – so that should give you an indication of how well built and robust they are.

 Wooden Sheds are a different beast altogether.
 If purchased untreated, the shed will require annual varnishing or wood care.
 This can suit some people, who wish to change the colour of their shed annually too.
 If you want to avoid the regular upkeep, you can get Wooden Sheds that have been Pressure Treated, which negates the need to treat them annually.

-Metal Shed are hard to beat if you’re looking to keep stuff out of the rain, away from frost or deter rodents.
+Steel Shed are hard to beat if you’re looking to keep stuff out of the rain, away from frost or deter rodents.
 They’re structurally more solid for a start, with no gaps being present in their build and they’re also water and fire resistant as standard.
+If however your base is not level, rainwater may run under the base.
+This can be avoided by ensuring your base is level, or sealing the shed internally with Tec-7.

-Wooden Sheds if pressure treated are for the most part hunky dory too.
-They wouldn’t be as solid as the Metal, but they’re still pretty good in terms of their weatherproofness.
+Wooden Sheds, if pressure treated, are for the most part hunky dory too.
+They wouldn’t be as solid as the Steel, but they’re still pretty good in terms of their weatherproofness.
 However, Rustic Style sheds would be the glaring exception – even when they’ve been pressure treated.
 The wood overlaps on Rustic Sheds, creating small gaps, which allows the likes of Damp, Frost or little furry creates to get in.

 Because of this, Pressure Treated Rustic Sheds don’t get the breathable internal membrane that the other wood types get when they’re pressure treated.
 We wouldn’t recommend keeping anything that would be damaged by damp in a Rustic Shed, because of this.